upstream-se/guidebook-draft/docs/motivation/problem-space.md

 The longevity of software systems also implies that knowledge about original intent, design rationale, and governing assumptions is subject to gradual loss.
 As time passes, decisions made early in the system’s life may no longer be explicitly documented, remembered, or even recognized as decisions.
 This temporal distance between decision and consequence is a defining characteristic of long-lived software systems, and it fundamentally shapes how they must be governed and evolved.

-Recognizing software systems as long-lived entities is therefore essential to understanding the broader problem space addressed by this guidebook.
+Recognizing software systems as long-lived entities is therefore essential to understanding the broader problem space addressed by the Upstream Siftware Engineering discipline.
 Longevity is not an anomaly to be corrected, but a baseline condition that must be assumed.

 ## Continuous Change as a Baseline Condition